ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Continuous Control/report.md

             critic_target(state, action) -> Q-value
         ```

-- `Reacher_Project.ipynb` : This Jupyter notebooks allows to instanciate and train the agent.
+- `ContinuousControl.ipynb` : The Jupyter notebooks allows to instanciate and train the agent.
 More in details it allows to :
   - Prepare the Unity environment and Import the necessary packages
   - Check the Unity environment
-  - Define a helper function to instanciate and train a DDPG agent
+  - Define a model and agent to instanciate and train a DDPG agent
-  - Train an agent using DDPG (including Hyperparameters evaluation)
+  - Train an agent using DDPG and plot score result
-  - Plot the score results

 ### DDPG parameters and results